dy/sprae/r&d.md

 - possibly some bit more of memory/perf cost, since static values get wrapped into signals ? can we optimize static array values instead of being a bunch of signals instead be one signal?

-## [ ] Should we make store notify about diff props, rather than length?
+## [x] Should we make store notify about diff props, rather than length? -> nah, too complex

 ## [x] Should we create per-object signal, instead of per-property? -> No
 - it gives less granular updates: full array gets diffed, all nodes get refreshed